Kansas City bridal store offers free wedding dresses for military brides

-KANSAS CITY, MO (KCTV) -- A Kansas City bridal store is making wedding dreams come true by recognizing veterans and current members of the military.
+KANSAS CITY, MO (KCTV-KSMO) -- A Kansas City bridal store is making wedding dreams come true by recognizing veterans and current members of the military.

 True Society by Belle Vogue Bridal is hosting Gowns for Good, a bridal gown giveaway for military brides on Nov.
 10 and 11.
 The event will be held at their new, second location in the Crossroads Arts District.